Alert

 January 14, 2026

-2026 HSR Thresholds Announced: $133.9 million
+2026 HSR Thresholds Announced: $133.9 Million

-As required by the HSR Act, on January 14, 2026, the U.S. Federal Trade Commission (“FTC”) released its annual adjustments to the reporting thresholds and filing fees.
+As required by the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the HSR Act), on January 14, 2026, the US Federal Trade Commission (FTC) released its annual adjustments to the reporting thresholds and filing fees.
 The key number to remember is now $133.9 million.
 Note, this is an increase from the $126.4 million threshold in 2025.
-Generally, transactions valued in excess of $133.9 million must be reported and cleared by federal antitrust authorities before the transaction may close.
-The new thresholds will become effective 30 days after publication in the Federal Register.
-The revised thresholds will apply to all transactions that close on or after the effective date.
+Generally, transactions valued in excess of $133.9 million must be reported and cleared by federal antitrust authorities before the transactions may close.
+The new thresholds are effective on February 17, 2026, and they will apply to all transactions that close on or after the effective date.

-Each year, the FTC adjusts the reporting thresholds under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the HSR Act) based on changes in the gross national product.
+Each year, the FTC adjusts the reporting thresholds under the HSR Act based on changes in the gross national product.
 On January 14, 2026, the FTC announced the revised thresholds.
-Below are the current and new thresholds:
+Here are the current and new thresholds:

 Test 2025 Threshold